Setting up a Debt Arrangement Scheme with CAP

 Young male stood looking into the camera smiling.

-Please note, this option is only available to those living in Scotland.
+Please note, this option is only available to people living in Scotland.

 How do I set up a DAS?